 (c) Prohibition of parole for summary offenses.--The court may impose a sentence to imprisonment without the right to parole under this subsection only when:

 (2) sentence is imposed for nonpayment of fines or costs, or both, in which case the sentence shall specify the number of days to be served; and

 (3) the maximum term or terms of imprisonment imposed on one or more indictments to run consecutively or concurrently total less than 30 days.

-(c.1) Sentence of total confinement combined with sentence of county intermediate punishment.--The court may impose a sentence of imprisonment without parole under this subsection only when:
+(c.1) Sentence of total confinement combined with probation.--The court may impose a sentence of imprisonment without parole under this subsection only when: